hmlongco/Resolver/README.md

 To use more Dependency Injection lingo, resolver was added to MyViewController using *Interface Injection*, and resolver.resolve() acts as the *Service Locator* for MyViewController.

-Note that the viewModel parameter is lazy.
-So when it's first accessed, a *Resolution Cycle* kicks off.
+Note that the viewModel parameter is lazy, so when it's first accessed a *Resolution Cycle* kicks off.

 * Resolver infers the type of object being requested. (e.g. XYZViewModel)
-* Resolver searches the registry for that type to in order to find the correct object factory.
+* Resolver searches the registry for a registration of that type to in order to find the correct object factory.
 * Resolver tells the factory to resolve.
 * Resolving, the XYZViewModel factory inits an XYZViewModel, but first it needs a fetecher, an updater, and service object.
 * Resolving, the XYZFetcher factory creates and returns a fetcher.